dereklopes/PelvicRotationCalculator/README.md

 ## Prerequisites

 The Java Runtime Environment is required to run this application.
-The build bundles OpenJFX 21 so it works with OpenJDK releases that no longer include JavaFX by default.
-Use a Java 17+ JDK (with the `jpackage` tool) to produce platform-specific installers.
+The build bundles OpenJFX 21 so it works with OpenJDK releases that no longer include JavaFX by default. **Building requires Java 17 or newer** because JavaFX 21 and the `jpackage` tool are used during packaging.
+Running on older JDKs will fail with errors like `invalid target release: 17`.

 To install Java or update to the latest version, download it [here](https://java.com/download).